 The Science Writing Workshop instructional team has included the following individuals.
 Click each name to read a brief biography.

-Workshops include an opportunity to practice your interviewing skills with a leading materials scientist.
+Workshops include an interview demonstration with a leading materials scientist.
 Workshops include guest scientists such as: